mtw/mtw.github.io/Pelican/content/blog/2014-06-12-memory-efficient-RNA-energy-landscape-exploration.rst

 :date: 2014-06-12
 :modified: 2022-10-14
-:tags: energy landscapes
+:tags: energy landscapes; new method; tools
 :category: publications
 :slug: Memory-efficient-RNA-energy-landscape-exploration
 :author: mtw
-:summary: In this study we propose a memory-efficient approach for local flooding of the lower portion of an RNA folding landscape
+:summary: Discrete energy landscapes provide a valuable means for analyzing non-equilibrium properties of biopolymers.
+In this study we propose a memory-efficient approach for local flooding of the lower portion of an RNA folding landscape
 :description: A memory efficient approach for exploring the low-energy portion of RNA energy landscapes at the level of secondary structures
 :title: How to efficiently explore the lower portion of RNA energy landscapes